geipel/blackhole_earth/README.md

 - [Podcast episode that inspired this project](https://www.iheart.com/podcast/105-daniel-and-jorge-explain-t-29862087/episode/listener-questions-black-holes-dark-entropy-81508784/)

 ## Notes
-- The [Makefile](https://github.com/geipel/blackhole_earth/blob/main/Makefile) is used to generate the two output PDFs automagically.
+- The [Makefile](https://github.com/geipel/blackhole_earth/blob/main/Makefile) is currently used to generate the two [output PDFs](https://github.com/geipel/blackhole_earth/tree/main/out) automagically.
-- I use the "direnv" package for a local Python3 env.
+- I use the fantastic (direnv)[https://direnv.net/] package for a local Python3 env.
 See [.envrc](https://github.com/geipel/blackhole_earth/blob/main/.envrc).
 - The needed pip3 packages can then be loaded using [requirements.in](https://github.com/geipel/blackhole_earth/blob/main/requirements.in).

 ## Todo